sakan811/Find-Osaka-Average-Hotel-Price/README.md

 - Use **Japan GraphQL** scraper to scrape data.

 ## Collected Data Archive
-[Click here](https://huggingface.co/datasets/sakanbeer88/osaka-and-japan-avg-hotel-room-price-data) to access the collected hotel data hosted on HuggingFace
+[Click here](docs/DATA.md) to access the collected hotel data archive.

 ## How to Scrape Hotel Data
 ### Setup Project